 Phil Ivey won millions from Crockford’s Casino in London

 From the outside it doesn’t resemble a casino at all, in the way all of us Americans picture one (there are no “$3.99 Steak and Egg specials” here).
 In fact, Crockfords looks more like a stately English townhome, or even the Prime Minister’s famous residence at 10 Downing Street.
 In either case, the elegant Crockfords traces its roots back to 1828 – over a 100 years before Nevada became a state.

-Buying in for a million pounds, (around $1.3 million dollars), Ivey and a (by many accounts), an attractive Chinese woman named Kelly, began a roller coaster ride of wins and (some) loses, while seated in a private room at Crockfords playing punto banco during a wild two night stretch in August of 2012.
+Buying in for a million pounds, (around $1.3 million dollars), Ivey and an attractive Chinese woman named Kelly Sun began a roller coaster ride of wins and (some) loses, while seated in a private room at Crockfords playing punto banco during a wild two night stretch in August of 2012.
 Phil Ivey is just recently divorced from wife Luciaetta Ivey.